jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 ## Basic Operation with Neighbor Discovery (ND)

 [

   * ipv6 neighbor discovery needs to be explored.
   How does this work on C0 devices in 15.4 networks?
-  How about a MUD profile that only allows querying .well-known/core?]
+  How about a MUD profile that only allows querying .well-known/core?
+  Might want to use SLAAC https://tools.ietf.org/html/rfc4862

+]

 ## CoAP Operations